What is speech therapy ?

 A speech therapist or speech language pathologist is specialized in communication disorders linked to voice, speech as well as written or spoken language skills.
 Speech therapists are also qualified in dealing with swallowing and orofacial motricty.

 Clinique GO™’s speech therapists are members in good standing of the Ordre des orthophonistes et des audiologists du Québec.

 Speech therapists deal with learning disabilities like dyslexia, dysorthographia or trouble reading and writing.
 They are also trained to treat many other issues: speech disorders like stuttering, dyspraxia, incorrect pronunciation and speech delays.

-Who should see a speech therapist?
+Why see a speech therapist ?

 Most often speech therapists are sought after for helping children with language skills.
 It is essential to help children as early on as possible, while starting school or even earlier.
 A speech therapist can help your child with their problem and prevent schooling from being affected.

 A speech therapist may also help adults or the elderly with language disorders.
 Sometimes adults start speech therapy when they desire to correct a language disorder that was not treated in their childhood, for example a stutter or trouble pronunciating words correctly.
 Sometimes speech therapy is required after a surgical procedure to help recover language skills.
 Patients having suffered a stroke might need speech therapy too if speech is impaired.